-We all learned in science class that water is a transparent, odorless, and tasteless molecule made of two hydrogen atoms and one oxygen atom.
-If you don’t recognize the universal term H2O, you might not have been paying attention to your science instructor.
+We all learned in science class that water, or H2O, is a transparent, odorless, and tasteless molecule made of two hydrogen atoms and one oxygen atom.
 When taught that water took on several forms, including liquid, solid, and gas, it was easy to arrive at the notion that water makes a lasting impression on our lives.

 Maybe we thought all this scientific information was only relevant when preparing for a school test.
 Still, water composition continues to impact us daily as we address water quality in our homes.
 We use water for drinking, cooking, bathing, and cleaning, but are we aware of its content beyond that basic H2O molecule?

 What is vital for our existence is often barely considered in terms of quality for our personal and household use.
 We don’t have to give it much thought, do we?
 When we turn on a tap, we trust that pure, clean water comes out.

 Like you assess so many areas of your life for quality and efficiency, analyzing the water you use should be a priority.
 Water may seem elemental, but it has components that it can carry along with it that bear explanation.
 Not all water is equal, and knowing the difference is critical information for any homeowner.
 You may have peripheral knowledge comparing hard water to soft water but understanding the drawbacks of hard water, and the benefits of soft water can guide your decisions about what is best for you and your family, as well as your home and water-dependent appliances.